Skip to main content

 2. Deployment

-Once you have created your environment, you can deploy your ORS server code to it: See Local Development for more details on how to develop your environment server locally.
-Option A - GitHub (Recommended):
+Once you have created your environment, you can deploy your ORS server code to it.
+First, you will need to develop your environment locally.
+You can read the local development guide for more details on how to develop your environment server locally.
+Once you are ready to deploy, you should undertake the following steps:

 4. Environment server starts accepting sessions